-The Colorado Historical Foundation accepts easements written to protect the historical integrity of buildings, structures, landscapes, cultural and archaeological sites from demolition, deterioration, and severe alteration.
-Generally, easements do not preclude an owner from changing their property's use.
-Economic viability often makes historic preservation possible.
-The majority of our easements are specific to building façades to ensure the exterior historical characteristics are kept in the same or better condition than when the easement was recorded.
+Historic buildings and cultural landscapes are protected through conservation easements granted to the Colorado Historical Foundation.
+The easements give the Foundation agency to ensure historic features of each site are protected from demolition, deterioration, development pressure, and severe alteration.
+Generally, easements do not preclude property owners from changing their property's use.
+The Foundation believes a property's economic viability makes its preservation possible.
+The majority of the Foundation's easements are specific to building façades to ensure exterior historical characteristics are kept in the same or better condition than when the easement was recorded.

-A conservation easement is a voluntary contractual agreement between a property owner and a qualified easement holding organization which contains permanent restrictions on the development and alteration of a property to protect certain values (in this case, historic value) of the particular property.
+A conservation easement is a contractual agreement between a property owner and an easement-holding organization.
 It is a legally binding, publicly recorded covenant that survives property transfers, and it is attached to the property deed in perpetuity.

 Why donate a conservation easement?